Skip to Content

 Riding in the RV

-In most states, it is legal for passengers to ride in a truck camper while the vehicle is in motion.
-Sometimes there is a minimum age requirement to ride in the camper.
-In some states, there needs to be a piece of safety glass between the camper and the truck cab.
-For more info, check out this great guide.
+In most states, it’s legal for passengers to ride in a truck camper while the vehicle is in motion.
+Sometimes there is a minimum age requirement.
+In some states, there needs to be a piece of safety glass between the camper and the truck cab so the driver and passenger can communicate.

 A travel trailer rolling down the highway